Idaho

 Penalties

-Violations of the student data privacy law that result in unauthorized release of personally identifiable data carry civil penalties of up to $50,000 per violation.
+Violations that result in unauthorized release of personally identifiable data carry civil penalties of up to $50,000 per violation.
 Schools must also notify affected parents and students when unauthorized disclosures occur.

 Public Records Act Privacy Exemptions